Alignak-monitoring-contrib/alignak-app/docs/config.rst

   * **service_critical:** = image for service CRITICAL.
   * **service_unknown:** = image for service UNKNOWN.
   * **service_warning:** = image for service WARNING.

+The other images are used for different application interfaces.